 Be nice.
 Or else.

-Creative Director at The Factory Joined almost 4 years ago via an invitation from Allan G.
+Creative Director at The Factory Joined about 4 years ago via an invitation from Allan G.

 Thanks for sharing!

 I'm most comfortable in HTML and CSS, and I've written a lot of the front-end and template code for different web-focused projects I've worked on.
 Lately, I'm trying to find ways to learn enough about native mobile to build better prototypes, and think through native UI systems and flows in a way that takes the materials and how it's built into account better.